Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

-December 2025 has turned out to be a big month for India’s primary markets.
+December 2025 has turned out to be a significant month for India’s primary market.
+Three very different companies — Meesho, Aequs, and Vidya Wires — have launched their IPOs simultaneously.

 Which IPO is better for listing gains?